lsst-sqre/kafka-efd-demo/README.md

 ## Kubernetes cluster set up

+1. `cd k8s-cluster`

-1. The Kubernetes cluster is set up to these specs:
+2. The Kubernetes cluster is set up to these specs:

    - `n1-standard-2` machine type provides 2 vCPUs and 7.5 GB of memory (sufficient for JVM).
    - 3 nodes as a minimum for both the Zookeeper and Kafka clusters.